AnyLog-co/documentation/07- CLI/05- JSON Data Transformation.md

 ```anylog
 blockchain get operator where [country] contains US bring.ip_port
 ```
-  7. Return a list of values (each value in the list is the dbms and table values from the policy, seperated by a comma):
+  7. Return a list of values (each value in the list is the dbms and table values from the policy, separated by a comma):
 ```anylog
 blockchain get tag bring.list [tag][dbms] . [tag][table]
 ```